jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

 plugged between the dVRK Si controllers and the original cables coming at the base of the SUJ column.
 These boards allow us to re-use the internal cables in the SUJ arms.
-The cables coming from the column are unfortunately very short so you will have to remove the cover on the back of the SUJ as well as most of the existing electronics at the base of the patient cart.
+The cables coming from the column are unfortunately very short, so you will have to remove the cover on the back of the SUJ as well as most of the existing electronics at the base of the patient cart.
 The dSIB boards are also used to power the SUJ brakes.